 Obtaining a green card through marriage to a U.S. citizen or lawful permanent resident is a multi-step process, which takes several years to complete.
 First, the U.S. citizen or resident must file a petition on your behalf (Form I-130).

 Once that's approved, and if your U.S. spouse is a permanent resident (not a citizen), you wait, sometimes up to five years, for a visa to become available.
-(Due to annual limits and high demand, a waiting list often forms; but not always, and there was no wait in early 2022.)
+(Due to annual limits and high demand, a waiting list often forms; but not always.)
 This particular waiting period isn't a concern for spouses of U.S. citizens, for whom the law sets no limits on visa availability.

 Next (or at the same time as the I-130 if you're already legally in the U.S. or for some other reason eligible to adjust status), you file your own application for a green card.
 This might be done either in the U.S. (if you're adjusting status) or through the National Visa Center (NVC) and then an overseas consulate.